-The number of tests a high school student must pass is dependent on the kind of diploma the student is pursuing (Pg.
-18-20).
-In order to receive the necessary verified credits, a student must complete the 140-hour course and pass the associated SOL test.
+Verified credits are earned by completing and passing the 140-hour course and passing the associated SOL test.
 The Board's regulations identify how many tests/verified credits a student must have in each subject area.

 If a student does not pass a SOL test that is needed for the verified credit for a diploma, the student needs to retake the test until he or she passes it.
 The Code of Virginia's Standards of Quality (SOQ) states that "any student who fails an end-of-course test required for the award of a verified unit of credit shall be required to attend a remediation program or to participate in another form of remediation."
 Please note that remediation programs at Prince George High School include after-school tutoring, small-group and direct tutoring, and the Freshen Up Program offered in July.